Women in Tehachapi [Photo: UCLA Digital Archives]

-Many of them prefer garden work, many laundry, many cooking and table serving, man secretarial and ome even beauty work.
+Many of them prefer garden work, many laundry, many cooking and table serving, many secretarial and some even beauty work.

-There is no official chef at the state institution and the inmates have proven themselves splendid cooks even to the extent of making all of the bread that is used by the inmates
+There is no official chief at the state institution and the inmates have proven themselves splendid cooks even to the extent of making all of the bread that is used by the inmates.”

 Six a.m. is regulation “get-up” time; 9 p.m. lights out.

-Just as Sing Sing, the famous eastern prison for men has its outstanding football team, so does Tehachapi have its baseball team.
+Just as Sing Sing, and Eastern prison, has an outstanding men’s football team, so does Tehachapi have its baseball team.

-In fact, two teams have been organized, Joephine Valenti, who gains prominence in Los Angeles when she was convicted of burning her small baby to death, is captain of one team and Pauline Walker, a colored girl, is captain of the second team.
+In fact, two teams have been organized.
+Joephine Valenti, who gained prominence in Los Angeles when she was convicted of burning her small baby to death, is captain of one team and Pauline Walker, a colored girl, is captain of the second team.

-The play every Sunday, with all of the inmate gathering on the sidelines to do the rooting.
+They play every Sunday with all of the inmates gathering on the sidelines to do the rooting.

-At preent the field isn’t much good, but the girls are gradually doing their own work and making a real diamond.
+At present the field isn’t much good, but the girls are gradually doing their own work and making a real diamond.

 They have made their own uniforms–white bloues and black bloomers with red stripes down the sides, and, according to Miss Jackson, they welcome the opportunity to don these costumes and break the monotony of every day life.

-Each goes on in the same fashion, light tasks, few laughs–a drab life, for the 145 women who must pay for their trangresoins of the law. yet Tehachapi represents notable changes in the American penal system and is being studied as a model.
+Each goes on in the same fashion, light tasks, few laughs–a drab life, for the 145 women who must pay for their transgressions of the law. yet Tehachapi represents notable changes in the American penal system and is being studied as a model.”